Software & Apps

 5. Don’t deactivate or delete your Twitter account

-Some prominent people have recently claimed that they’re done using Twitter and have no plans to return.
+Some prominent people have proclaimed that they’re done using Twitter and have no plans to return.
 If you decide to completely quit using Twitter, don’t deactivate or delete your Twitter account.
 Twitter’s policy is that once you deactivate your account, after a 30-day grace period, the account is deleted permanently—and your username is up for grabs.
 Anyone else can register your former username.
 They could impersonate you or create a parody account mocking you.
 Even if the new account owner doesn’t intend to hijack your identity, other people visiting an old link (or who memorized your old username) might mistakenly think that the new account owner is you.

 Deleting your Twitter account: After your 30-day deactivation window, your Twitter account is permanently deleted.
 When you don’t log into your account during the 30-day window, it lets us know you want to permanently delete your Twitter account.
 Once your account is deleted, your account is no longer available in our systems.
 You won’t be able to reactivate your previous account and you won’t have access to any old Tweets.
 Once your account is deleted after the 30-day deactivation window, your username will be available for registration by other Twitter accounts.